Joan Weldon

 Joan Weldon (born Joan Louise Welton; August 5, 1930 – February 11, 2021) was an American actress and singer in film, television, and theatre.

 Early years

 Weldon was born in San Francisco, California, in 1930.
 Her grandmother, Olio Cornell, raised her there after she "was left motherless at five."
 Weldon's great-grandfather was an actor on stage and in vaudeville.
-She attended Galileo High School, and was inducted into their Hall of Merit in 2019.
+She attended Galileo High School, and was inducted into its Hall of Merit in 2019.

 Stage

 Weldon began her career singing in the San Francisco Grand Opera Company chorus.
 She also sang with the Los Angeles Civic Light Opera.
 On Broadway, she appeared in Kean.
 She sang at the opening of the New York State Theater at Lincoln Center in 1964.

 After working in film and television, she resumed her career as a singer in road company productions including The Music Man and Oklahoma!
 Weldon retired in 1980.

 Radio

 In 1953, Weldon appeared as the soprano soloist on a broadcast of The Standard Hour on NBC radio.